Clever Little Lies

 The running time for Clever Little Lies is approximately 1 hour and 24 minutes.
 It is performed without an intermission.

-Clever Little Lies by Joe DiPietro will run from December 14, 2016 - March 5, 2017 in the Keating Theatre.
+Clever Little Lies by Joe DiPietro will begin December 14, 2016 and is HELD OVER through March 11, 2017 in the Keating Theatre.
 Subscriptions and Single Tickets are available online by clicking the links or by calling the FST Box Office at 941-366-9000.
-SUBSCRIBE NOW to the Mainstage Season and see all four shows for as little as $59!
+SUBSCRIBE NOW to the Mainstage Season and see all three remaining shows for as little as $59!

 Dining is available in The Green Room at the following times: